philipjosephjacob/DiscountRateMethodology/README.txt

 A Bond is created purely as a vehicle to which to apply the main entity in the solution.

 A base abstract class Bond is defined with a few elementary properties such as identifiers and an IssueDate.
-From that we derive the notion of a bond with credit, namely a an abstract CorporateBond (ignore philosophical questions such as the existence of credit risk in sovereign issuance).
+From that we derive the notion of a bond with credit, namely an abstract CorporateBond (ignore philosophical questions such as the existence of credit risk in sovereign issuance).

 From CorporateBond two concrete classes are derived which model the cases of a bond with coupons and a Zero.